Skip to Main Content

 Passwords

 If you think you were scammed, there are steps to try to reduce the resulting damage.
 The Federal Trade Commission has a list of scenarios where your money or information may have been compromised and what to do to protect yourself.
+Any online scams can be reported to the federal Cybersecurity and Infrastructure Security Agency (CISA).

 What To Do If You Were Scammed | Consumer Advice- Federal Trade Commission